Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/seis.cm.showqc.rst

 Show QC Plots
 -------------
 A series of graph routines were developed to assess the SEISAN catalogue data.
-The following graphs are available:
+The following graphs are available for QC purposes:

 * Events by Hour - Histogram
 * Events by Month - Histogram